FBI photo of the Bank looking back toward Rensselaer.

 Scarnici jumped in behind the teller cages and left a palm print on the counter.

-Both Mr. Buchans and clerk Nicholas Walters claimed the stepped on the floor alarm
+Both Mr. Buchans and clerk Nicholas Walters claimed they stepped on the floor alarm.

 Detective James Stevens (72 years old) was wounded in the head and was killed.
 Officer Rabe was wounded in the leg.

-Two bullets were recovered by police when the 1928 Nash getaway car was found at 148 Morton Avenue, Albany (a garage).
+Police recovered two bullets from the 1928 Nash getaway car when it was found at 148 Morton Avenue, Albany (a garage).
 It was determined one bullet came from Detective Stevens revolver.
-Forensic Expert Sergeant Butts determined the bullet had shattered the rear window and had blood on it which showed some one in the back seat had been wounded.
+Forensic Expert Sergeant Butts determined the bullet had shattered the rear window and had blood on it, which demonstrated that someone in the back seat had been wounded.

 The Big Con

-Police records state that Tony Reino was the guard at the banks front door during the robbery and admitted he “thought” he had killed the Detective.
-However in early 1934 he was assassinated, leaving Scarnici the last of the bank robbers who was alive.
-He was executed in Sing Sing prison in 1935 for the murder of Officer Stevens.
+Police records state that Tony Reino, who was the guard at the bank’s front door during the robbery, said he “thought” he was the one who had killed Detective Stephens.
+In early 1934 Reino was assassinated, leaving Scarnici the last of the living robbers — at least until 1935, when Scarnici was executed at Sing Sing for the murder.